craflin/CDeploy/README.md

 * `CDEPLOY_NO_ARCH` - Do not include the package architecture in the package name.
 Such a package can be deployed with `deploy_package` using the `NO_ARCH` option.
 * `CDEPLOY_NO_COMPILER` - Do not include package compiler name and version in the package name.
 Such a package can be deployed with `deploy_package` using the `NO_COMPILER` option.

+## Dealing with Diamond Dependency Problems

+The diamond dependency problems occurs if you have a dependency that depends on a package in a different version than another direct or indirect dependency on the same package.
+This can be avoided by not having dependencies in a package that rely on an exact version of a package.
+So, CDeploy packages should not use `deploy_package` to deploy dependencies but can use [find_dependency](https://cmake.org/cmake/help/latest/module/CMakeFindDependencyMacro.html) to ensure that a dependency is available.
+The dependencies should then be deployed by the the top level `CMakeLists.txt` file, which ensures that all packages use the same version of a dependency.
+This approach works as long as the dependency that is shared by multiple packages does not break its downwards compatibility.

 ## Project History

 This project is heavily inspired by Daniel Pfeifer's [Effective CMake](https://github.com/boostcon/cppnow_presentations_2017/blob/master/05-19-2017_friday/effective_cmake__daniel_pfeifer__cppnow_05-19-2017.pdf) ([video](https://www.youtube.com/watch?v=bsXLMQ6WgIk)) presentation at [C++Now 2017](https://github.com/boostcon/cppnow_presentations_2017).
 The package downloading approach is something that I have already used for years, but this is my first attempt at formalizing the package format and providing CMake functions to create them.